ryd0g/TimePro/readme.txt

 TimePro

-This webpage is a base for an app that helps students manage time efficiently.
+This website is a landing page for an app that helps students manage time efficiently.
-Users will be able to input their work, schedule proper time blocks, and use it to complete work effectively.
+There is an into section, about the app, and an services info card section.
+Users will have an input section to be contacted for further updates about the app as well.